 Every year, over 600,000 stroke survivors in the US struggle to regain their ability to communicate.
-Their struggle is not due to loss of intelligence, but to aphasia: a language impairment that affects speaking, understanding, and writing.
-Therapy can be long and arduous, but also profoundly rewarding and the Stroke Comeback Center wants all survivors to have access to it, regardless of ability to pay.
-Founded by a licensed speech-language pathologist, SCC creates a supportive environment in which stroke survivors receive affordable therapy while rebuilding their communication skills and lives primarily through the innovative Life Participation Approach to Aphasia, which focuses on re-mastering daily tasks and routines.
-Last year, SCC provided over 5,500 hours of group therapy and almost 500 hours of individual and computer-based sessions.
-Group services are offered at just one-third of market rate and intake assessments are free of charge.
+Their struggle is not due to loss of intelligence, but to aphasia – a language impairment that affects speaking, understanding, reading, and writing.
+Therapy can be arduous, but also profoundly rewarding – and the Stroke Comeback Center wants all survivors to have access to it, regardless of ability to pay.
+Founded by a licensed speech-language pathologist, SCC creates a supportive environment in which stroke survivors receive affordable therapy while rebuilding their communication skills and lives – primarily through an innovative program that focuses on remastering daily tasks and routines.
+Last year, SCC provided over 8,700 hours of group therapy and awarded more than $50,000 in scholarships.
 Stroke recovery is daunting; but SCC knows that, with the right support, it can happen.
-As one SCC member said, You gave us hope when there was none.

 Awards & Recognition